Kenna loves helping others take care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 Insects are a common cause of a plant’s demise, and a clean plant prevents the attraction of insects.
 Dirty means impurity and bugs like impurity.

-Consider doing a surface cleaning at least every other week with a deep cleaning about every three months as needed.
+Consider doing a surface cleaning at least every other week with a deep cleaning every three months as needed.

 Insects on Indoor House Plants